AdelMahjoub/template-driven-express-starter-pack/src/readme.txt

-Client i.e browser app source code in this folder
+Client i.e browser's app source code in this folder